jackcayc924/ViewportManager/README.md

 ## Overview

 Are you tired of being limited by the native 4-player split screen in Unreal Engine?
 Do you wish you could customize them freely and have more of them?
 This plugin is for you! <br><br>
-**Viewport Manager** is a powerful C++ plugin for Unreal Engine 5.5 that enables advanced viewport management beyond the engine's default 4-player limit.
+**Viewport Manager** is a powerful C++ plugin for Unreal Engine 5.7+ that enables advanced viewport management beyond the engine's default 4-player limit.
 Create custom viewport layouts, manage multiple camera views, and build sophisticated multi-pane applications with ease.

+**Important:** This plugin requires the **EnhancedInput plugin** to be enabled in your project.

 <br>